 In 1992, Windsor Pride was founded and held its first festival.

-Windsor Pride celebrates their 30th anniversary this year.
+Windsor Pride celebrated their 30th anniversary in 2022.

 In 2003, saw Harpern vs. Canada.

 Hedy Halpern and Colleen Halpern successfully sued the Canadian government with seven other couples to recognize same-sex marriage.
 As a result, same-Sex Marriage bill C-38 would pass in 2005.